The way to renewable solar power

 As a locally owned and operated business invested in Hawaii’s people and communities, Sunetric plays a vital role in lessening the dependence on foreign oil and other costly imported energy sources.

-The one-stop solar power operation is present through a customer’s initial photovoltaic system consultation, engages clients during the sales and design phases and follows through with the installation and service processes.
-Sunetric has enjoyed steady growth over its nine-plus years as it continues to take responsibility for Hawaii’s renewable energy future, with average sales increases of 20 to 50 percent each year.
+The one-stop solar power operation is present through a customer’s initial photovoltaic system consultation, engages clients during the sales and design phases, and follows through with the installation and service processes.
+Sunetric has enjoyed steady growth over its nine-plus years as it continues to take responsibility for Hawaii’s renewable energy future, providing a solar equipment supplier to the local community, with average sales increases of 20 to 50 percent each year.

 While it takes pride in being “born and raised in Hawaii,” Sunetric has expanded to the mainland with offices in California, Washington D.C., Pennsylvania and Colorado.
 The growth allows the company to bring more revenue back into the local economy while its customers also benefit from renewable solar power.